Mangani's BigfootMaps

 At the root of the question there are only two possibilities.
 The first is that all of the thousands of reports are mistaken or fabricated.
 The second is that some of the reports are indeed accurate.
 My assessment is that the second possibility is the more likely.

-I believe this not simply due to the credibility of many alleged witnesses, but also because of the associated track (foot and hand print) evidence.
-While there are some acknowledged hoaxes in this area, there are also many documented cases that seemingly defy the possibility of hoaxing.
+I believe this not simply due to the credibility of many witnesses alleging sightings, but also because of the associated track (foot and hand print) evidence.
+While there are some acknowledged hoaxes in this area, there are also many documented cases that would appear to defy the possibility of hoaxing.

 I believe there is still a great deal more to be learned about nearly everything, including unrecognized animals.

-In the case of bigfoot the history of sighting reports suggests that there is just enough overlap between our behavior and bigfoot behavior for a few fortunate people to encounter them, but not enough overlap for us to definitively “discover” them.
-So far.
+In the case of bigfoot the history of reported sightings suggests that there is just enough overlap between our behavior and bigfoot behavior for a few fortunate people to encounter them, but not enough for us to definitively “discover” them, so far.

 BigfootMaps